ScottLabUCB/GithubDemo/README.md

 1. Open your terminal (Mac) or git shell (PC).
 1. If you have already cloned the `GithubDemo` then `cd` to that directory.
 Otherwise you'll perform the clone now.
     - Go to a directory where you plan to keep code in the terminal.
-(Ex. `cd ~/Documents`)
+(Ex. `cd ~/Documents`, [more info on the terminal here](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners))
     - Run `git clone git@github.com:ScottLabUCB/GithubDemo.git`.
     - Run `cd GithubDemo`
     - View the files by running `ls`.
 1. Now we'll run a few commands to inspect the repo.
     - `git log` will show you all the commits.
-    - `git log --pretty=format:"%h %s" --graph` will show you the commits in tree form.
     - `git branch` will show you you're on the `master` branch.
 1. Now let's add a file and create a commit.
     - `git status` will show you nothing is staged
     - Now create a new file in this directory.
     - `git status` will show you there is a new untracked file.
     - `git diff` will show you what has changed
-    - `git add <filename>` or `git add .` to stage this new file for your commit.
+    - `git add <filename>` or `git add .` to respectively stage this new file or all the files in the directory for your commit.
     - `git status` will show you that the file is staged.
-    - `git commit -m "My first commit"` to create a new commit containing the staged files.
+    - `git commit -m "Created new file"` to create a new commit containing the staged files.
     - `git status` will show you that your code is committed.
     - `git log` will show you your new commit.
 1. Now let's update the file and create a new commit.
     - Edit the file you created.
     - `git diff` to see the changes
     - `git status` to see that the changes need to be added.
-    - `git commit -a -m "My second commit"` will add and commit the new code.
+    - `git commit -a -m "Updated file"` will add and commit the new code.
 The `-a` is a shorthand for `git add`.
     - `git log` to see you new commit exists.

 ## Tutorial: Collaborating on Code Using Github